kipje13/CPPExampleBot/README.md

 # CPPExampleBot

 ## How to use:
+ - Make sure you've installed [Python 3.7 64 bit](https://www.python.org/downloads/).
+During installation:
+   - Select "Add Python to PATH"
+   - Make sure pip is included in the installation
  - Clone this repository by running: `git clone https://github.com/kipje13/CPPExampleBot.git --recursive`
+ - Ensure that rlbot is installed on python by running `rlbot/run.bat`.
+You can shut it down again if it works.
  - Make sure you have CMake.
 If you don't have it, visit https://cmake.org/download/ and run the Windows win64-x64 Installer.
+ - If you'd like to use Visual Studio for development:
- - Make sure you have Visual Studio 2017.
-You can get it from https://visualstudio.microsoft.com/vs/older-downloads/.
+   - Download Visual Studio from https://visualstudio.microsoft.com/.
    - In a command prompt (use a fresh one if you just installed cmake), navigate to the folder and run `cmake .`
- - Open Visual Studio 2017 and open the .sln file which now exists in the folder.
+   - Open Visual Studio and open the .sln file which now exists in the folder.
    - Confirm that Build->Build Solution works.
    - Right click on CPPExampleBot in the solution explorer and choose 'Set as StartUp Project'
    - Start a match by executing `rlbot/run.bat`
    - Choose Debug->Start Debugging (or F5), or press the green play button in Visual Studio.
    - Open up examplebot.cc and start changing stuff!
 Visual Studio has a restart button you can press (or Ctrl+Shift+F5) when you want to recompile and try your new changes.

 ## Auto-start
 The rlbot framework has the ability to launch the bot executable automatically.
 This is usefull when sharing your bot and usually required when you enter a tournament.